zourb/aidl-example/README.md

 on your device.
 The `app` module will display UI that starts the service, binds with the service, and uses methods declared in the service.

-Note it also tells you how long it took to receive the entire respond from the Service, AIDL is *very* fast compared to other forms of IPC.
+Note it also tells you how long it took to receive the entire response from the Service, AIDL is *very* fast compared to other forms of IPC.